owntheweb-archive/platform-quick-starter/README.md

 https://getcomposer.org/download/

 ### Drush
 Drush is handy for clearing Drupal cache via Terminal among many other tasks.
-For this startup guide, drush will be installed locally to the website.
-See setup instructions below.
-Full details: http://docs.drush.org/en/8.x/
+Great news: Drush is pre-installed with any local platform website install.
+More on Drush: http://docs.drush.org/en/8.x/

 ### rsync